 For some students additional support will be required to help them establish more appropriate Positive Behaviour for Learning habits.
 In such cases, parents and carers can expect to have more contact with a member of the behaviour team.
-Georgina Smith, the Behaviour Manager, or Martine Mears, the Behaviour and Attendance Officer, will coordinate more robust or intensive interventions for those students who require additional support.
+Georgina Smith, the Behaviour Manager, will coordinate more robust or intensive interventions for those students who require additional support.

 Key Staff: Assistant Head

 Where students’ negative behaviour impacts significantly upon the learning of others and upon the good running of the school, parents and carers can expect to have contact with an Assistant Head.
-For students in Years 7, 8, 9 and 10 the Assistant Head is Mrs Ison.
-For Years 11, 12, 13 and 14, the Assistant Head is Mr Cooper.
+For students in Years 7, 8, 9 the Assistant Head is Mr Leaney.
+For Years 10, 11, 12, 13 and 14, the Assistant Head is Mrs Ison.

-Mr Cooper or Mrs Ison may contact parents and carers to discuss specific, more serious, incidents or to discuss persistent lower level incidents.
+Mr Leaney or Mrs Ison may contact parents and carers to discuss specific, more serious, incidents or to discuss persistent lower level incidents.